Hiking the Cathedral Spires Trail Custer State Park

 How Much Time Do You Need in Custer State Park?Ideally, spend at least two to three days in Custer State Park to thoroughly enjoy its natural beauty, wildlife, and top activities.
 However, even a one-day visit can be fulfilling if planned well.

-How Much Does it Cost to Visit Custer State Park?Entry to Custer State Park requires a vehicle pass, which costs $20 and is valid for seven days.
-An annual pass is also available for $36, offering year-round access to all South Dakota state parks
+How Much Does it Cost to Visit Custer State Park (2026)?Entry to Custer State Park requires a $25 vehicle pass, which is valid for seven days.
+For motor coaches, there is an additional $4 per person fee.

 How to Get to Custer State Park